CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 **REQUIREMENTS**

-**IAM User:** This script requires that a new user (e.g. ebs-snapshot) be created in the IAM section of AWS.
+**IAM:** This script requires that an IAM User or IAM Role be created with the following policy attached:
-Here is a sample IAM policy for AWS permissions that this new user will require:

 ```
 {